gstharmar/105-Unit-3/README.md

 # Adult Obesity Rates in North Carolina
-This is a repository containing data from a [county dataset of health benchmarks across the country between 2014 and 2015](https://github.com/gstharmar/105-Unit-3/blob/main/CountyHealthData_2014-2015.csv).
-This repository contains subsetted data that assesses Adult obesity rates in North Carolina by county in 2015.
+This is a repository containing data from a [county dataset of health benchmarks](https://github.com/gstharmar/105-Unit-3/blob/main/CountyHealthData_2014-2015.csv) across the country between 2014 and 2015.
+This repository contains [subsetted data](https://github.com/gstharmar/105-Unit-3/blob/main/AdultObesityDataSubset(Excel).xlsx) that assesses Adult obesity rates in North Carolina by county in 2015.

 This repository includes the following files:
 - This README.md file